apache/spark/docs/sparkr.md

 With a `SQLContext`, applications can create `DataFrame`s from a local R data frame, from a Hive table, or from <a href='#data-sources'>data sources</a>.

 ### From local data frames
-The simplest way to create a data frame is to convert a local R data frame into a SparkR.
-DataFrame.
+The simplest way to create a data frame is to convert a local R data frame into a SparkR DataFrame.
 Specifically we can use `createDataFrame` and pass in the local R data frame to create a SparkR DataFrame.
 As an example, the following creates a `DataFrame` based using the `faithful` dataset from R.

 <div data-lang="r"  markdown="1">
 {% highlight r %}